 Mary Corse, a Los Angeles Postmodern, Light and Space artist, who created geometric shaped canvases in acrylic in the 1960s, is best known for producing art that plays with the properties of light.
-She brings light directly into her paintings by mixing acrylic paint with prismatic glass microspheres and miniature, highly reflective acrylic squares.
+She investigates light and perception by bringing light directly into her paintings by mixing acrylic paint with prismatic glass microspheres and miniature, highly reflective acrylic squares.

 In 1968, during a sunset drive, she noticed that there was light illuminating the lane markings and street signs.
 She found out that the source of that light came from microbes, and she has been using glass beads in her paint every since.
-Working apart from the largely male California Light and Space artists – like Helen Pashgian – she added metallic flake to her paint for added brilliance in octagonal-shaped paintings.
-Her brand of West Coast Minimalism featured a shiny surface – “finish fetish” – to investigate light and perception.
+Like the artist Helen Pashgian, she worked apart from the largely male California Light and Space artists.

 During her early years in L.A.
 Corse created light boxes out of argon tubes and squares of light, that appeared to hover in space.
 She did her own electrical engineering, and for her 1970s “Black Earth Series” built her own kiln.